 Another gem in the Blue Ridge Mountains of Virginia, Beliveau Estate Winery is an 165-acre scenic vineyard located about 12 miles outside of Blacksburg.
 In addition to an elegant tasting room with an outdoor patio, the winery also features on-site hiking trails that welcome visitors to roam through the vineyard’s rural grounds.
 Follow the incredible scent to the fragrant lavender gardens, a picture-perfect spot for a spring picnic, or spread a blanket on the banks of the serene ponds for a waterfront meal.
 If you don’t want to worry about packing your own fare, order something from the Chef’s Daily Menu, like a wood-fired pizza or a light seasonal appetizer that highlights the bright spring flavors of the wines.

-Best Wines for Spring: Don’t miss the Destiny Vidal Blanc, Pristine Chardonel, Mystique Chardonnay, Reflection Traminette, and Lovers Quest, a Vidal Blanc/Chardonney blend at Beliveau Estate Winery.
+Best Wines for Spring: Don’t miss the Destiny Vidal Blanc, Pristine Chardonel, Mystique Chardonnay, Crown Jewel White Wine, and Lovers Quest, a Vidal Blanc/Chardonney blend at Beliveau Estate Winery.

 CROSSKEYS VINEYARD & WINERY—MOUNT CRAWFORD

 CrossKeys Vineyard & Winery sits on 150 acres in the heart of the Shenandoah Valley.
 The winery’s drive is lined with grapevines and green pastures, and the Blue Ridge Mountains rise behind the tasting room, creating an impressive entrance in the springtime.

 Best Wines for Spring: Sample CrossKeys’ Ali 2017, Joy White Vidal Blanc, Viognier, Fiore Rosé, and the Chardonnay.